-The recommended names for UCD properties and property values are in PropertyAliases.txt [Prop] and PropertyValueAliases.txt [PropValue].
+The recommended names for UCD properties and property values are in PropertyValueAliases.txt [PropValue].
 There are both abbreviated names and longer, more descriptive names.
 It is strongly recommended that both names be recognized, and that loose matching of property names be used, whereby the case distinctions, whitespace, hyphens, and underbar are ignored.

-Note: it may be a useful implementation technique to load the Unicode tables that support properties and other features on demand, to avoid unnecessary memory overhead for simple regular expressions that don't use those properties.
+Note: it may be a useful implementation technique to load the Unicode tables that support properties and other features on demand, to avoid unnecessary memory overhead for simple regular expressions that do not use those properties.

 Where a regular expression is expressed as much as possible in terms of higher-level semantic constructs such as Letter, it makes it practical to work with the different alphabets and languages in Unicode.
 Here is an example of a syntax addition that permits properties.

-Notice that the p is uppercase to indicate a negative match.
+Notice that following Perl Syntax, the p is lowercase to indicate a positive match, and uppercase to indicate a negative match.